webalys-hq/streamlinehq-npm/README.md

 Pull requests and any suggestions are welcome!

 1. Fork a project, clone it (as of now it will not fetch the images as there is no `streamlinehq.json` file, feel free to ignore the error).
 Work on new features or fixes in a separate branch.
-2. Run `yarn dev` to compile a project on any code change.
+2. Run `npm run dev` to compile a project on any code change.
 3. Use an example app in `docs/example-app` folder to experiment with this package.
 Alter it so it uses a local version of the `@stremlinehq/streamlinehq` package.
 Read its README for more instructions.
 4. Once done, open a pull request against `master` and wait for a review.

 ## How to publish on npm
 Once changes are made, do the following:
 1. Increment a version in `package.json`
-2. Run `yarn build` to create a new build
+2. Run `npm run build` to create a new build
 3. Run `npm publish --access public`
 4. Change the example app code in the next pull request to use the latest version of this package.